Do you ever get questions about whether you accept Apple Pay as a payment method on your order forms?

 - Digital wallet payments have fewer chargebacks than credit cards.

 - Apple Pay provides a contactless payment option at retail locations to safeguard customers’ health.

 - Organizations achieve a certain brand authority by being associated with Apple and offering a digital wallet payment method.

 How to accept payments using Apple Pay through your forms

-It’s easy to accept Apple Pay as a payment method for your order forms through our Stripe Checkout integration.
-Note that you’ll need a Stripe account to support Apple Pay.
-You can sign up here for a Stripe account (signup is free).
+It’s easy to accept Apple Pay as a payment method for your order forms through both our Stripe and Square Checkout integrations.
+Note that you’ll need a Stripe or Square account to support Apple Pay.
+You can sign up here for a Stripe account and here for a Square account (signup is free).